LucasdfRocha/LucasdfRocha/README.md

 • 👨‍💻  my goal is to be able to always be learning about coding/programming since it is what i always wanted to work with.
 • 📈 I'm on github because i want to make a historic archive, showing my evolution as a student and serve as an example for others students.
 • 🎮 When talking about hobbies, i like playing games, Studying math and watching anime.
-• 💬 If you want to contact me, try my email!
+• 💬 If you want to contact me, you can try: my email: ldfr@cesar.school
+  linkedin:

   ##